bradfrost/atomic-design/chapter-5.md

 ### Making changes to patterns
 A critical part of design system maintenance is ensuring that UI patterns stay up to date, embrace ever-evolving design & development best practices, and continue to address the real needs of the organization's products.

-Developing a strategy for handling pattern changes is crucial, which is why Inayaili de León Persson and the Ubuntu design team  spent time to map out that strategy as they created their [Vanilla frontend framework](http://ubuntudesign.github.io/vanilla-framework/).
+Developing a strategy for handling pattern changes is crucial, which is why Inayaili de León Persson and the Canonical Web team  spent time to map out that strategy as they created their [Vanilla frontend framework](http://ubuntudesign.github.io/vanilla-framework/).

 > We thought that it would be good to document the process that a pattern should follow in order to become a Vanilla pattern, so after a little bit of brainstorming, we created a diagram that shows the different steps that should be taken from before submitting a pattern proposal to its full acceptance as a Vanilla pattern. <cite><a href="http://design.canonical.com/2016/07/getting-vanilla-ready-for-v1-the-roadmap/">Inayaili de León Persson, Canonical</a>